The current Repo Rate (+ 5 things you should know)

 - The interest rate is what you have to pay over and above the amount you pay monthly to the bank in order to repay your home loan.

-3. How long will the repo rate remain at the current level?
+3. How long will the Repo Rate remain at the current level?

-4. A fixed-rate home loan remains at the same interest rate regardless of the repo rate (for an agreed-upon period)
+4. A fixed-rate home loan remains at the same interest rate regardless of the Repo Rate (for an agreed-upon period)

 - When your bond is registered, you can choose to have a fixed-rate or variable-rate loan.